deployphp/deployer/docs/recipe/laravel.md

 This command will configure webserver, databases, php, ssl certificates, and more.
 You will get everything you need to run your **Laravel** project.

+Deployer does next steps to [deploy](#deploy) **Laravel**:
+* Displays info about deployment
+* Prepares host for deploy
+* Locks deploy
+* Prepares release
+* Updates code
+* Creates symlinks for shared files and dirs
+* Makes writable dirs
+* Installs vendors
+* Creates the symbolic links configured for the application
+* Creates a cache file for faster configuration loading
+* Creates a route cache file for faster route registration
+* Compiles all of the application\'s Blade templates
+* Discovers and cache the application\'s events and listeners
+* Runs the database migrations
+* Creates symlink to release
+* Unlocks deploy
+* Cleanup old releases

 The laravel recipe is based on the [common](/docs/recipe/common.md) recipe.

 ## Configuration